 On January 3, on the occasion of the 130th anniversary of Tolkien's birth, The Daily Made published an article entitled After Tolkien, fantasy has never been the same, that we link to you here, because citing sources is always important and necessary.

-The article is signed by Simone Vacatello, who defines himself as a journalist, author, narrator and whose profile on the newspaper's website reads:
+The article is signed by Simon Vacatello, who defines himself as a journalist, author, narrator and whose profile on the newspaper's website reads:

 I collaborate with various publications and I deal with cultural study.
 So many passions, so many interests, the most lasting of which is the analysis of the mythologies of paper, pixels and filmic film.